 Six weeks of investigations and grand jury testimony

 The investigation into the fatal crash involving Tony Stewart concluded in mid-September of 2014.
 On Sept.
 24, District Attorney Michael Tantillo announced that a grand jury had declined to indict Stewart on charges of manslaughter or criminally negligent homicide.

 According to Tantillo, videos of the race did not support charges, and lab results determined that Kevin Ward Jr., 20, had enough marijuana in his system to impair his judgment.
-Tantillo said the toxicology report was not presented to the grand jury.
+Tantillo said the grand jury did not hear details of the toxicology report.

 Further, Tantillo said that there were too many conflicting witness accounts to proceed with a criminal case.
 The grand jury heard from two dozen witnesses, including experts in accident reconstructions, over two days and returned its decision after about an hour of deliberations.

 “I know 100 percent in my heart and in my mind that I did not do anything wrong,” said Stewart, who was 43 at the time.
 “This was 100 percent an accident.”

 The family’s civil suit never reached court

 The family of deceased driver Kevin Ward Jr., filed a wrongful death civil suit against three-time NASCAR series champion Tony Stewart in 2015, contending he intentionally drove dangerously close to Ward after he exited his sprint car.

 The case was never heard in court.
 Instead, Stewart and Ward’s parents reached a settlement in the spring of 2018 for an undisclosed sum of money.

 Ward’s parents subsequently revealed that they accepted the settlement because their lawyers had threatened to withdraw from the case if the family did not take the deal offered by Stewart’s representatives.
 They said they were unable to find another firm to take the case so close to the scheduled start of the trial.